Angel Number 4

 It favors the person who builds infrastructure, maintains quality, and earns trust through consistency.

-The practical question is whether your current work has a foundation that will still hold in five years.
+What matters is whether your current work has a foundation that will still hold in five years.
 If 4 keeps appearing during a career period, the useful focus is on long-term financial structure rather than quick wins.

 "4 does not reward speed.
 It rewards honesty about what the structure can actually hold.
 The foundation you skip building now is the ceiling you hit later."